 If these concepts seem lonely without each other, you have the foundation for understanding why a competitive analysis is so important to your business.
 Without the insights, vision, and understanding of what your competitors are doing in your marketplace, your sales professionals are, essentially, only partially prepared to succeed in the dynamic, ever-changing marketplace.
 In fact, about three-quarters of sales organizations point to incomplete competitive intelligence as a reason for a past sales campaign falling short.

-If you want your salespeople to beat the competition, they need to fully understand who they’re up against.
+Truth be told: If you want your salespeople to beat the competition, they need to fully understand the competitive landscape that they’re up against.

-A competitor analysis is a critical part of your business strategy and something that each of your reps should be comfortable doing on a regular basis.
+The completion of a competitor analysis becomes the focal point for understanding your strengths, weaknesses, opportunities, and threats in the marketplace.
+It’s something that each of your reps should be comfortable doing on a regular basis.

 By evaluating your industry as a whole—and the players within it—you’ll be able to:

 - Clearly identify what makes your company, product, or service unique

 - Spot future direct competitors early, and prevent them from encroaching on your customers

 - Determine the sales and marketing strategy that makes the most sense for your company